 Questions Posed by the Design Team

-After receiving the study specifications document from the Senior Council, you convene the design team to discuss the steps required to complete the assigned task.
+After receiving the study specifications document from the Senior Council, a design team is convened to discuss the steps required to complete the assigned task.
 At this initial meeting, the following information was determined from the specifications from the document.

 Data will be collected from employees through a self-administered intranet (i.e., Web site internal to the corporation) questionnaire.